 Switzerland is not a common retirement location, as the cost of living is higher.
 So, it may not be the perfect location for retirees on a strict budget.
 However, for those who can afford it, Switzerland can be the perfect retirement destination that comes with many opportunities as well as breathtaking scenery.
 Switzerland is also known for being a safe and clean country.
 Healthcare is affordable and sufficient as insurance providers in Switzerland are nonprofit and government-approved to ensure that their services are affordable.
 Since the cost of living in Switzerland is quite high, housing prices are also high, and the majority of retirees rent properties instead of buying them.

-Lease and food prices in Portugal are much lower than in many other parts of the world, meaning that you have a high standard of living for not a lot of money.
+Lease and food prices in Portugal are much lower than in many other parts of the globe, meaning that you have a high standard of living for not a lot of money.
 Because Portugal is still adjusting from a significant economic crisis, house prices are rising, however, are still affordable.
-Portugal also has one of the best healthcare systems in the world.
+Portugal also has one of the best social security systems in the world.
 Healthcare under Portugal’s national healthcare system is completely free for children under the age of 18 and people over the age of 65.
 Even if you are below 65 years of age, healthcare is still affordable anyways.

 Italy is one of the most popular tourist destinations in the world, from the iconic pasta to the fascinating historic buildings.
 It would be beautiful to live there!
-The healthcare system in Italy is very inexpensive and of high quality, ranking among the top ten in the world.
+The healthcare system in Italy is very inexpensive and of high quality, ranking among the top 10 in the world.
 The majority of the medical costs are covered, which means that there are no bills to pay from your pocket.
 The cost of living in Italy is quite reasonable despite Italy having a reputation for being an expensive place.
 It’s common for retirees to rent out first until they have a valid residence permit to purchase a house or property in Italy.

 Costa Rica’s low cost of living and outstanding healthcare are vital benefits for retirees living on a limited income.
 Retired residents have both private and public health services available to them.
 Both solutions are affordable and offer modern equipment and highly qualified medical professionals.
 As a citizen, you will be required to join the public health system, which costs as little as $40-$50 a month.
 The private insurance which costs less than about $150 a month, will give you access to the best highly qualified doctors and hospitals across the country.
-Overall, Costa Rica has the cheapest cost of living from real estate, travel, medical care, food to entertainment, so you can expect to spend less than $4500 a month for a comfortable and luxurious lifestyle.
+Overall, Costa Rica has the cheapest cost of living from real estate, travel, medical care, food to entertainment, so you can expect to spend less than $4500 a month for a comfortable and luxurious lifestyle in Costa Rica.